Satisfiability Thresholds for Regular Occupation Problems: Abstract

 \section{Abstract}

 In the last two decades the study of random instances of constraint satisfaction problems (CSPs) has flourished across several disciplines, including computer science, mathematics and physics.
 The diversity of the developed methods, on the rigorous and non-rigorous side, has led to major advances regarding both the theoretical as well as the applied viewpoints.
-The two most popular types of such CSPs are the Erdős-Rényi and the random regular CSPs.

-Based on a ceteris paribus approach in terms of the density evolution equations known from statistical physics, we focus on a specific prominent class of problems of the latter type, the so-called \emph{occupation problems}.
+Based on a ceteris paribus approach in terms of the density evolution equations known from statistical physics, we focus on a specific prominent class of regular CSPs, the so-called \emph{occupation problems}.
 The regular $r$-in-$k$ occupation problems resemble a basis of this class.
 By now, out of these CSPs only the satisfiability threshold -- the largest degree for which the problem admits asymptotically a solution -- for the $1$-in-$k$ occupation problem has been rigorously established.
-In the present work we take a general approach towards a systematic analysis of occupation problems.
-In particular, we discover a surprising and explicit connection between the $2$-in-$k$ occupation problem satisfiability threshold and the determination of \emph{contraction coefficients}, an important quantity in information theory measuring the loss of information that occurs when communicating through a noisy channel.
-We present methods to facilitate the computation of these coefficients and use them to establish explicitly the threshold for the $2$-in-$k$ occupation problem for $k=4$.
-Based on this result, for general $k \ge 5$ we formulate a conjecture that pins down the exact value of the corresponding coefficient, which, if true, is shown to determine the threshold in all these cases.
+Here we determine the satisfiability threshold of the $2$-in-$k$ occupation problem for all $k$.
+In the proof we exploit the connection of an associated optimization problem regarding the overlap of satisfying assignements to a fixed point problem inspired by belief propagation, a message passing algorithm developed for solving such CSPs.